Applicant Status, Seeking Accreditation

 As a physician you will impact thousands of patients, their families and community in your career.
 We are excited about the next few years on your journey to learn medicine and become an accomplished professional.
 You will be a physician who will recognize and treat patients for emerging diseases and restore health, lead your community to health and recognize and research impactful and emerging issues in medicine.

-Larkin Healthcare consists of an integrated system composed of Larkin University’s growing post baccalaureate programs.
-The university has improved the health of the region through these programs- biomedical, pharmacy, dental, PA with more programs planned.
+Larkin University’s growing post baccalaureate programs has improved the health of the region through these programs- biomedical, pharmacy, dental, PA with more programs planned.
 You will be nurtured as a part of an important of the team of healthcare providers.

-You will also be welcomed as a part of an integrated health system consisting of Larkin teaching hospitals and clinics with its 35 residency programs, many with fellowships.
+You will also be welcomed by our strategic clinical and operational partner as a part of an integrated health system consisting of Larkin teaching hospitals and clinics with its 39 residency programs, many with fellowships.

 LCOM will meet its mission of helping you change your life by creating a transformative change for the region and the nation in an impactful way that builds solutions to our current healthcare crisis.